marxin/texi2rst-generated/sphinx/gccint/guidelines-for-options.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: command-line options, guidelines for, options, guidelines for, guidelines for options

 .. _guidelines-for-options:

-.. index:: command-line options, guidelines for

-.. index:: options, guidelines for

-.. index:: guidelines for options

 Guidelines for Options
 **********************